peterhinch/micropython_eeprom/README.md

 In the case of the Microchip devices supported, the SPI chip is larger at 128KiB compared to a maximum of 64KiB in the I2C range.

+# 3. Design details

+The fact that the API enables accessing blocks of data at arbitrary addresses implies that the handling of page addressing is done in the driver.
+This contrasts with drivers intended only for filesystem access.
+These devolve the detail of page addressing to the filesystem by specifying the correct page size in the ioctl and (if necessary) implementing a block erase method.

+The nature of the drivers in this repo implies that the block address in the ioctl is arbitrary.